HYLODE/HyUi/log.md

-then installed ssh-fs extension and set-up config to allow me to remote edit gae can't get that to work for hymind but with mobaxterm open in one window then I now can log on and remote edit the files in vscode
+then installed ssh-fs extension and set-up config to allow me to remote edit gae can't get that to work for hymind but with mobaxterm open in one window then I now can log on and remote edit the files in vscode actually, vscode provides a terminal and this works too BUT none of the python debug tools etc work b/c it can't see the remote environment

 ## 2022-05-12t23:26:38